Senior Travel Insurance

 Package deals are often based upon two people, so unfortunately when you are travelling alone you can be subject to extra charges for being a single traveller.
 It is best to find out these in advance – if your chosen holiday doesn’t mention them, you can always enquire.
 It is better to be prepared than be surprised by extra charges!

-If you want to avoid these, it will often pay to talk to the hotel direct.
+If you want to avoid these, it will often pay to talk to the hotel directly.
 If you are travelling at shoulder season or low season, hotels are more likely to make an adjustment as they won’t be overbooked.

 Consider a tour operator – some may specialise in senior solo holidays, however, it is always advisable to take the time to compare the prices of these.
 Sometimes they are not always the most reasonable!